brille/brille/docs/tutorials/tutorial_00.rst

 .. literalinclude:: tutorial_00.py
     :lines: 28

-Constructing the :py:class:`brille.euphonic.BrEu` object creates a hybrid grid in the irreducible Brillouin zone and then uses the :py:class:`Euphonic.data.interpolation.InterpolationData` object to store :math:`\omega_i(\mathbf{q}_\text{ir})` and :math:`\hat{\epsilon}_{ij}(\mathbf{q}_\text{ir})` at each grid vertex.
+Constructing the :py:class:`~brilleu.BrillEu` object creates a hybrid grid in the irreducible Brillouin zone and then uses the :py:class:`~euphonic.force_constants.ForceConstants` object to store :math:`\omega_i(\mathbf{q}_\text{ir})` and :math:`\hat{\epsilon}_{ij}(\mathbf{q}_\text{ir})` at each grid vertex.
 The stored data are then used to determine a sorting permutation for each vertex